 - Pre-money SAFEs calculate company capitalization without the current SAFE round, making it difficult to understand how much equity investors own and how much you’ll be diluted; post-money SAFEs calculate capitalization including the current SAFE round, making it easy to understand dilution.
 The latter has grown in popularity in recent years.

-- Read our other guides to learn more about the process of raising venture capital and key details of your term sheet.
+- Read our other guides to learn more about the process of raising venture capital and more on the key details of your term sheet.

 How does a SAFE note work?